John Roper-Curzon, 20th Baron Teynham

 John Christopher Ingham Roper-Curzon, 20th Baron Teynham (pronounced "TEN-ham") (25 July 1928 – 27 May 2021) was a British peer, land agent, and Army officer.

 Early life and education

 He was born on 25 December 1928, elder son of Christopher Roper-Curzon, 19th Baron Teynham, and Elspeth Grace, daughter of William Ingham Whitaker, JP, Deputy lieutenant, of Pylewell Park, Lymington, Hampshire, and Hilda Guilhermina Dundas, daughter of the 6th Viscount Melville.
 He was educated at Eton.

 Career

 Roper-Curzon was a land agent, including to the Hatherop estate in Gloucestershire from 1968 to 1978.
 He was a member of the council of the Sail Training Association, and president of the Institute of Commerce from 1972.
-He served as a Captain in the Buffs (TA) including in Palestine, having previously served in the Coldstream Guards.
-Between 1953 to 1955, and in 1956, he served as the commander-in-chief's aide-de-camp.
+He served as a captain in the Buffs (TA) including in Palestine, having previously served in the Coldstream Guards.
+Between 1953 and 1955, and in 1956, he served as the commander-in-chief's aide-de-camp.
 On 5 May 1972, he succeeded as the 20th Baron Teynham.
 He was an Officer of the Order of Saint John.